Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/PRD.md

 - **FR-PUB-8:** The publisher SHALL update `lastChangeVersionsProcessed` in the Configuration Store after a successful incremental publishing run.
 - **FR-PUB-9:** The publisher SHALL support year-specific ODS deployments via `--sourceSchoolYear` and `--targetSchoolYear` parameters.
 - **FR-PUB-10:** The publisher SHALL support EducationOrganization scoped access tokens via `--sourceScope` and `--targetScope`.
-- **FR-PUB-11:** The publisher SHALL support API Profiles via `--sourceProfileName` and `--targetProfileName`; both parameters MUST be provided together.
+- **FR-PUB-11:** The publisher SHALL support API Profiles via `--sourceProfileName` and `--targetProfileName`.
+If `--sourceProfileName` is specified, `--targetProfileName` MUST also be specified to prevent accidental data loss on POST.
+The two profile names may differ; the source profile is applied as a readable content type on GET requests and the target profile as a writable content type on POST/PUT requests.

 ### FR-CHANGES: Change Query and Version Paging